jseward/peon/readme.md

 - Simple JSON configuration of builders.
 - Can watch directory for changes.

-This tool is a variant of the build pipeline used by Ironclad Games and was used in two shipped games.
+This tool is based on the build pipeline used by Ironclad Games.

 How does peon work?
 -----------